sap-tutorials/Tutorials/tutorials/build-create-prototype/build-create-prototype.md

 ![clone project prompt](7.png)

-When the clone is complete, BUILD will let you know.
+When the clone is complete, SAP Build will let you know.
 When prompted, click **OK** to view the cloned prototype in your workspace.

 ![cloning complete](8.png)